E-commerce

 Summary

-Adding a product in Shopify means filling in the details from Products > Add product, then saving.
+Adding a product in Shopify involves entering the details from Products > Add product, then saving.
 Choose between variants and duplication depending on whether you are adding an option or a new product listing.
-Complete media, pricing, inventory, and channel availability; refine the SEO block to limit truncation in results.
-For large volumes, master the official CSV and the required column rules.
-Keep your data aligned with the quality objectives described by Google for product experiences in search, and keep a backup copy of your CSVs before each bulk import, with timestamp, file author, and number of imported rows, to make rollback easier.
+Complete the media, pricing, inventory, and channel availability; refine the SEO block to limit truncation in the results.
+For large volumes, master the official CSV and the rules for required columns.
+Keep your data aligned with the quality goals described by Google for product experiences in Search, and keep a backup copy of your CSVs before each bulk import, with timestamp, file author, and number of imported rows, to make rollback easier.

 FAQ